 $PM{10}$ is measured at all four of HAL's monitoring sites and concentrations measured at LHR2 are generally the highest.
-Results are presented in Fig. 3.
+Results are presented in Fig. 2.

-Only 8 exceedances were recorded at LHR2 in 2011, but nine have occurred in Q1 2012.
-This is a higher number than usual and this pattern has been seen across London monitoring sites due to weather conditions.
+Twelve exceedances have been recorded at LHR2 so far in 2012.
+Ten occurred in Q1; a higher number than usual, but a pattern seen across London monitoring sites due to weather conditions.